LegalScience/OpenLegalCode/ProjectNote.md

 Here is a link to the Uniform Laws analytics we are starting to work on... this is still under wraps and confidential and partly wrong but please take a look and try to hack it if  you want: https://docs.google.com/a/civics.com/spreadsheet/ccc?key=0Am_n24wFabFCdDV0N2x5cDlwTlZMdzh0UU9UM0ZnblE&hl=en#gid=0

+**Note** There is a nice script editor for javascripts.
+This can be used to automate a process that goes to get, for example, all uses of a given word in a statute or other code by year, or by jurisdiction or perhaps by chapter of law and then load it into a google spreadsheet pre-configured with an appropriate chart to enable highly responsive visualizations.